xinyun2000/PaperNotes/A survey of Large Language Models.md

   Parameter instances: |V|

-   **Out-of-vocabulary**: the words which are not show in the training set
+   **Out-of-vocabulary**: the words that are not shown in the training set

-  ​	if the word is not show in the training set,  the model cannot give the possibility of the sentence which contains this word in the testing set
+  ​	if the word is not shown in the training set,  the model cannot give the possibility of the sentence that contains this word in the testing set

   **how to solve**: smoothing

-  ​	add-one smoothing/add-α smoothing: let every word has a nonzero possibility
+  ​	add-one smoothing/add-α smoothing: let every word have a nonzero possibility
     ![image](https://github.com/xinyun2000/PaperNotes/assets/130521370/fe87cb35-2a62-4fab-b51f-6acf460a6fe5)

-  #####  Bigram language modelling
+  #####  Bigram language modeling
   calculating method： Chain rule + Independent assumptions

-  **Sparsity**: the Binary phrase which doesn't show in the training set (much higher than possibility of the word doesn't show in the training set of Unigram)
+  **Sparsity**: the Binary phrase that doesn't show in the training set (much higher than the possibility of the word doesn't show in the training set of Unigram)

   **how to solve**: 1. **back-off estimation** 2. **Good-Turing estimation**
   ![image](https://github.com/xinyun2000/PaperNotes/assets/130521370/f80aa6ba-7618-4fdf-8ef1-0a3bf67bc024)

-  ##### Trigram language modelling
+  ##### Trigram language modeling

   Modeling target: P(s)

-  **Sparsity**: much higher than Bigram language model
+  **Sparsity**: much higher than the Bigram language model

   **Back-off estimation**: